BrandonHan73/apple_lib/ann/README.md

    unlikely to remain the same.
 These will have to be recalculated.
 Importantly, the input values will not be removed from the record.

+A static method is used to apply gradient descent because updates cannot be efficiently performed from an instance-based perspective.
+The non-static method update_parameters in the ArtificialNeuralNetwork interface performs gradient descent on a single frame without unloading data.